 Map stakeholders by power and interest, plan the right communication cadence and channel for each.
-The unglamorous work that prevents 90% of program drama.
+The work that prevents most of the surprises programs die from.

 Plot every stakeholder on a 2x2 of power vs. interest.
 Auto-recommends communication strategy: Manage Closely, Keep Satisfied, Keep Informed, Monitor.